serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 After setting this you'll see a message in the console every time your plugin uses an old lifecycle event.

-**We encourage all plugin authors to enable the debugging information and check if their plugin uses old, deprecated lifecycle events.**
+**We encourage all plugin authors to enable the debugging information and check whether their plugin uses old, deprecated lifecycle events.**

 You can see all the deprecated lifecycle events with the corresponding redirections Serverless introduces with v1.12 [here](https://github.com/serverless/serverless/blob/07f837ddb67a40cee3e0c6b238e165023b4b7725/lib/plugins/deploy/deploy.js#L14-L19).

 Those lines of code also show how the redirection of deprecated lifecycle events works.
 So you can now use the same mechanism to deprecate your own plugin lifecycle events.

 Want to know more about this topic?
-Read [Franks gist](https://gist.github.com/HyperBrain/bba5c9698e92ac693bb461c99d6cfeec) to learn why this was needed and how it works behind the scenes.
+Read [Frank's gist](https://gist.github.com/HyperBrain/bba5c9698e92ac693bb461c99d6cfeec) to learn why this was needed and how it works behind the scenes.

 ### Enhancements & Bug Fixes